 • Line your roasting pan with foil (I prefer a double layer).
 When dinner’s over, simply discard the foil and return the pan to the cabinet.

-Cutting down on the dish washing gives me a little extra time for all that holiday shopping, party going, and memory making….and for occasionally whipping up a quick batch of homemade hot chocolate after dinner!
-No one complains, I assure you!
+Cutting down on the dish washing gives me a little extra time with my family….and for occasionally whipbaping up a quick batch of homemade hot chocolate after dinner!
+No one complains, I assure you! 😉

 - 4 Tbsp pastured ghee divided (can substitute pastured lard for dairy free)